 Do you still need more volunteers to help with delivery?

 Yes.
 We’ll need all the help we can get to ensure delivery continues through the pandemic.
 If you can help, please sign up to be an on-call volunteer.
+Your help may not be required immediately, but we expect that we’ll be in need of new volunteers throughout the course of the pandemic.

 I recently signed up to volunteer.
 When should I expect to start?